What is a No Ball? Your Complete Guide To All Forms of No Ball Rules in Cricket

 Law 41 (Unfair Play)

-Shoulder Height No Ball Rules in Cricket
+Height No Ball Rules in Cricket

 Did you know that, as a bowler, you can also get called for a no-ball due to height?
-This is where the shoulder height no ball rules in cricket kick in.
-It’s commonly referred to as the bouncer no ball rules or 2nd bounce no ball.
-This type of no ball in cricket applies when a bowler exceeds their quota of bouncers in an over.
-According to the latest regulations imposed by the ICC under the 2nd bounce no ball rule, a bowler is only allowed to bowl a maximum of 2 bouncers each in an ODI or a Test match, while only one bouncer is allowed in T20 cricket.
+This is where the height no ball rule in cricket comes into the picture.
+Another important application of the no ball rules in cricket concerns excessive short-pitched bowling.
+When a bowler exceeds their quota of bowling bouncers in an over, then this no ball rule comes into play.
+According to the new cricket no ball rules imposed by the ICC under the second bounce ruling, a bowler is only allowed to bowl a maximum of 2 bouncers each in an ODI or a Test match, while only one bouncer is allowed in T20 cricket.
 As soon as the cricket ball is delivered above shoulder height, the concerned umpire signals one bouncer for the over by tapping his or her opposite shoulder with their hand.

 Bowler Breaking Wicket No Ball Rules in Cricket

-21.6 Bowler breaking wicket in delivering ball
+21.7 Bowler breaking wicket in delivering ball

 If the ball is delivered and if the non-striker is not dismissed under Law 41.16 (Non-striker leaving his/her ground early), either umpire shall call and signal No ball if the bowler breaks the wicket at any time after the ball comes into play and before completion of the stride after the delivery stride.
 This shall include any clothing or other object that falls from his/her person and breaks the wicket.
 See Appendix A.12.
 Laws 20.4.2.8, 20.4.2.10 (Umpire calling and signalling Dead ball) and 21.12 will apply.